GuidanceOfficial/guidance/README.md

 sudo apt-get install libbluetooth-dev
 ```

 Check the status of your bluetooth service.
 You should see the status as *active (running)*.
-Thus far, it has been safe to ignore the warning listed below
+Thus far, it has been safe to ignore the warning listed below when executing the command.
 ```
 sudo service bluetooth status
 ```